Cattle Raisers Ages 19-40 – Welcome!

 Members and friends of TSCRA age 40 and younger are encouraged to register for the Young Leadership Series Leadership Workshop, held yearly.
 Attendees will hear from TSCRA directors and have ample time to network with peers and the association officers.
 All are welcome.
 Watch for more information on our next leadership workshop coming soon.

 The cost is $50 for members and $75 for non-members.
-Fee includes all materials, speakers, tour transportation and meals.
+SPACE IS LIMITED, REGISTER TODAY!